apache/airflow/TESTING.rst

   ``@pytest.mark.credential_file(<FILE>)`` so that they are skipped if such a credential file is not there.
   The tests should read the right credentials and authenticate on their own.
 The credentials are read in Breeze from the ``/files`` directory.
 The local "files" folder is mounted to the "/files" folder in Breeze.
-* If your system tests are long-lasting ones (i.e., require more than 20-30 minutes to complete), mark them with the ```@pytest.markers.long_running`` marker.
+* If your system tests are long-running ones (i.e., require more than 20-30 minutes to complete), mark them with the ```@pytest.markers.long_running`` marker.
   Such tests are skipped by default unless you specify the ``--long-lasting`` flag to pytest.
 * The system test itself (python class) does not have any logic.
 Such a test runs the DAG specified by its ID.
 This DAG should contain the actual DAG logic to execute.
 Make sure to define the DAG in ``providers/<SYSTEM_NAME>/example_dags``.
 These example DAGs are also used to take some snippets of code out of them when documentation is generated.
-So, having these DAGs runnable is a great way to make sure the documenation is describing a working example.
+So, having these DAGs runnable is a great way to make sure the documentation is describing a working example.
 Inside your test class/test method, simply use ``self.run_dag(<DAG_ID>,<DAG_FOLDER>)`` to run the DAG.
 Then, your test class/test method, simply use ``self.run_dag(<DAG_ID>,<DAG_FOLDER>)`` to run the DAG.
 Then, the system class will take care about running the DAG.
 Note that the DAG_FOLDER should be